zukunft/zukunft.com/docs/code_functions_all.md

     \-- name_field
         \-- component - create an SQL statement to retrieve the user changes of the current view component
         \-- component_link - @return string the field name of the name db field as a function for complex overwrites
-        \-- formula_map - load the corresponding name word for the formula name
+        \-- formula_map - load all missing result phrases used in the expression
         \-- source - check if the source in the database needs to be updated
         \-- verb - get a list of database field names, values and types that have been updated
     \-- all_sandbox_fields
         \-- component - create an SQL statement to retrieve the user changes of the current view component
         \-- component_link - @return string the field name of the name db field as a function for complex overwrites
-        \-- formula_map - load the corresponding name word for the formula name
+        \-- formula_map - load all missing result phrases used in the expression
         \-- source - check if the source in the database needs to be updated
     \-- all_fields
         \-- verb - get a list of database field names, values and types that have been updated